 As negotiations progress and greater transparency is achieved, we will update this page with our response and actions from a strategic point of view.

 Will supply of your products remain uninterrupted?

 Technic UK will proactively be speaking to all of our loyal customers in the New Year in an attempt to plan inventory and 2019 forecasts in line with your requirements.
-We are currently taking a proactive stance with our supply chain to ensure continuity of product.
-In most cases we have more than one source (including non-EU supply) for our raw materials and other products, which has worked to our advantage and that of our customers.
-In recent times when there have been product shortages in the UK market we were able to insure continuous supply when other suppliers could not.
+We are currently taking a proactive stance with our supply chain to ensure the continuity of the products.
+In most cases, we have more than one source (including non-EU supply) for our raw materials and other products, which has worked to our advantage and that of our customers.
+In recent times when there have been product shortages in the UK market, we were able to ensure continuous supply when other suppliers could not.
 We would expect the same with regards to Brexit.